 NIU NGT Dash & Controls

 When it comes to dashboards on small scooters, the NIU NGT is right up there for me.
-Packing a full colour smart display, the NGT dash is great and matches in perfectly with the aesthetics of the NGT.
+Packing a full colour smart display, the dash is great and matches in perfectly with the aesthetics.

-Onto the switch gear and all is nice and solid with no concerns when I was testing it.
-Few nice little features here, the indicators are auto-off, there is a USB charging port and the NGT also has cruise control!
-Not bad spec for a little electric scooter is it!
+Onto the switch gear and all is nice and solid with no concerns.
+There were a few nice little features here, the indicators are auto-off, there is a USB charging port and cruise control - not a bad spec for a little electric scooter is it!

 NIU NGT Brakes, Suspension & Comfort

 Onto braking and the NGT has 220mm front dual piston disc brakes and 180mm dual piston disc on the rear, as you’d expect for this category bike it uses a combined braking system.
-The brakes give decent enough stopping power and I had no concerns here, would have been great to have ABS, but this really isn’t common on 125cc (and equivalent) bikes.
-The NGT even has EBS Energy Recovery System so it converts energy from braking into battery power!
+The brakes give decent enough stopping power which led me to have no concerns here.
+It would have been great to have ABS, but this really isn’t common on 125cc (and equivalent) bikes.
+The NGT even has EBS (Energy Recovery System) so it converts energy from braking into battery power!

 Suspension is provided by hydraulic shocks at the front and rear.
 Clearly, this scooter is more designed with inner cities and towns in mind, than the rough rural lanes of the Norfolk and Suffolk countryside that we used for testing.

 The suspension though did a respectable job considering the abuse it took from us.
-With relatively small wheels and on bumpy roads you expect the journey to be a bit rough at times and it is (though quite good fun too if you are that way inclined), get onto the smoother roads you’d expect to see the NGT scoot about on and you have a pleasant smooth journey, typical scooter seat comfort too.
+With relatively small wheels and on bumpy roads you expect the journey to be a bit rough at times and it is (though quite good fun too if you are that way inclined), get onto the smoother roads and expect to see the NGT scoot about on and provide you with a pleasant smooth journey.
+It includes a typical scooter seat so is also comfortable.

 NIU NGT Motor & Batteries

-When it comes to the batteries and the motor, NIU pack some big names in the technology market, so some major reassurances in what they have to offer.
+When it comes to the batteries and the motor, NIU pack some big names in the technology market, so you'll get some major reassurances in what they have to offer.

 Power is supplied from two removable 60v high performance Panasonic batteries, with a charge time of just three and a half hours.
 The stated range is up to 60 miles, and I believe that to be accurate if used in the more reserved modes.
 Do expect this figure to drop slightly if you have the NGT in sport mode (mode three) for most of the time, though I would still expect around 40ish miles in mode three!
 I don’t think many 125cc or equivalent machines do regular 40+ mile journeys in one day.

 Sport is the go-to mode, and the one I’d probably just keep it in all the time if I had one.
-Max speed and acceleration Sport mode is a lot of fun, giving spritely acceleration, mode three will see you comfortably hit 45mph.
+Max speed and acceleration for Sport mode is a lot of fun, giving spritely acceleration and will see you comfortably hit 45mph.
 Sadly, though there isn’t really much beyond 45mph, but then again, the NGT is really designed for that.